sunshroom/sunshroom.com/contents/development/index.md

 These days I am deeply engaged in redeveloping the site after completing [a successful crowdfunding campaign](http://www.indiegogo.com/ektoplazm-2012) in the summer of 2012.

+### <a name="pendrell"></a>Pendrell

+[Pendrell](https://github.com/synapticism/pendrell) is a minimalistic yet fully-featured WordPress theme meant for personal blogging and lifestreaming.
+You can see it in action on my blog, [Synapticism](http://synapticism.com).

+### <a name="ubik"></a>Ubik

+[Ubik](https://github.com/synapticism/ubik) is a handy set of tools for WordPress bundled as a plugin.
+It works behind the scenes to improve SEO, enrich content with semantic HTML5 markup, reduce bloat, and generally sharpen the end-user experience.
+Ubik also includes lightweight implementations of common custom taxonomies including post series and geotagging.

 ### <a name="homepage"></a>My homepage

 [This homepage](http://alexandersynaptic.com) is an experiment in using Wintersmith, a Node-based static site generator, to create a simple personal homepage.
 The best way to learn is to give yourself a project--so I took it upon myself to learn how to work with Node, Jade, Stylus, Grunt, Bower, and GitHub Pages to develop this web site.
 [View the source on GitHub](https://github.com/synapticism/alexandersynaptic.com).